scottbw/analytics-udd/udd/student_course_membership.md

 ## ENTRY_POINTS
 ### Description
 This field indicates the entry points gained by the student prior to entry to the institution.
-This is currently based on the UCAS entry points system.
-This field must be adapted or used to represent those points for entry into FE, for example using a formula to combine and calculate points to represent Maths and English qualifications upon entry.
+This is currently based on the UCAS entry points system for HE institutions.
+For FE institutions, it should be the average GCSE points score or similar numeric value where GCSEs are not relevant.

 ### Purpose
 For analytics